Rating valuations

 Your rate is then charged based on the type of property you own.
 The rate level is determined so that all land users contribute equitably to the cost to carry out Council's necessary functions in the upkeep and servicing of that land type.

-Our differential rate categories are:
+Our differential rate categories are outlined below.

 Agricultural land